f-prime/fist/README.md

 # Spear

 Spear is a simple lightweight in memory key value store.
 It supports key-value lookup, lists, and full-text search.
-Spear is meant to be a simple but powerful tool that does a few things very well and works best when paired with another database engine such as MongoDB or Postgres, though it can also standalone.
+Spear is meant to be a simple but powerful tool that does a few things very well.

 Spear also reliabily persists data to the disk as it receives it making it useful for more traditional database applications, though this is not the main focus.